 Starting in 2017, we no longer take deposits until close to breeding time for a litter and we don’t keep lists of people wanting a puppy until after a litter is announced.
 If you want a puppy from us further in the future than our announced litters, we ask that you keep up with our plans through our website and contact us when a litter is announced on our future litters page that appeals to you.
-We are happy to go over a puppy questionnaire and speak with you early in the process, but we prefer not to have the responsibility for keeping up with families other than those who’ve paid a deposit on an already bred and announced litter.
+We are happy to go over a puppy questionnaire and speak with you early in the process, but we prefer not to have the responsibility for keeping up with families other than those who’ve paid a deposit on an already planned and announced litter.

 28. Do you remove dew claws on your puppies?

 No, we don’t.
 There is an on-going debate on whether dew claws are best left intact or removed at 2 to 3 days of age.
 Those in favor of their removal claim that they are useless and only serve as something to get caught and ripped off.